Structure - why upsidedown ?

 Upsidedown is the new right side up !
 In the past this forks have been heavy, too flexy, hard to get.
 The positive aspects dominated my decision to go upsidedown.

 Just imagine, there is a really heavy bird sitting on a limb.
-The limb will go down a little bit due to the high mechanical stress he gets.
+The limb will move down a little bit due to the high mechanical stress he gets.
 The red marked area is the point with the highest diameter on the limb.

 Maybe you can imagine now, why upsidedown?